ocaml/opam/doc/pages/Manual.md

 This directory contains symlinks to binaries installed in whichever opam switch the plugin it belongs to was installed in.
 These symlinks are added for any packages that have the ["plugin" flag](#opamflag-plugin) and have a binary matching their package name.
-If no binaries with the same name as the package is found, a warning will be shown.
+If no binaries with a matching name are found, a warning will be shown.
 For example, when calling `opam plugin-name`, opam will look for a binary named `opam-plugin-name` in `~/.opam/plugins/bin`.